A specialist solicitor in child law representing both parents and children in public and private law proceedings.

-I am a Solicitor in the Children’s Team within the Private Legal Services department.
+I am an associate in the children’s team within the private legal services department.
 I undertake all aspects of work relating to Children Law, involving disputes between parents, family members or where a local authority is involved with a child.

 I regularly represent the interests of adults and children in complex proceedings involving issues such as non-accidental injury, physical/emotional/sexual abuse and neglect.